donejs/donejs/docs/guides/setting-up.md

 command in your terminal.

 ### Further information
-For further information what is pre-installed on the Vagrant Box and which ports are forwarding to your host please check out the Github repository [DoneJS Vagrant](https://github.com/donejs/donejs-vagrant)
+For further information about what is pre-installed on the Vagrant Box and which ports are forwarding to your host please check out the Github repository [DoneJS Vagrant](https://github.com/donejs/donejs-vagrant)